presslabs/cobalt/docs/planning/architecture.md

 ![API engine schema](assets/api-as-engine.png  "API Engine Schema")

-#### Pros
+#### Api-engine Pros

 - The only role of the API is to process requests.
 It has no need to communicate with an external service (etcd)
 - Decision making relies exclusively on the engine, which conceptually is correct
 - The storage boxes have only one responsibility beside data storage, that being volume management itself, which is the main purpose of Cobalt
 - Storage node downtime does not imply inaccessibility to the API.
 Requests can still be made and will be resolved later

-#### Cons
+#### Api-engine Cons

 - Increased number of nodes
 - If none of the storage box agents can schedule new pending requests, the risk of an infinite loop occurs and none of the API-engine nodes can return an error response to the client

 ---